GianfrancoBazzani/ETHGlobal-Buenos-Aires/README.md

 ### Rewards Distribution

-The rewards are distributed using a rewards Synthetix like rewards distribution algorithm.
+Rewards are distributed during liquidity locking period only to users that use the migrated liquidity in the destination protocol using a rewards Synthetix like rewards distribution algorithm.

 ## Contracts